Bio and CV (trouvé mon bio en français à la suite)

 2016- Arts Night, MA Wittick Public School, Weaving Workshop, Burks Falls, ON.

-2016- Makwa Jiimaan: Deep Water Deep Roots, the Temagami birch bark Canoe Build, Bear Island, Temagami Nation, ON.
+2016- Makwa Jiimaan: Deep Water Deep Roots, the Temagami birch bark Canoe Build, Bear Island, Temagami FN, ON.

 2015- Arts Night, MA Wittick Public School, Printmaking Workshop, Burks Falls, ON.

 2015-Arts Night- Alliance French Immersion Public School, "Dream Weaving" Community Weaving Project.
-North Bay, ON.
+NB, ON.

 2015- Community Recycled Shopping-Bag-Making Project, with hand screen printed enviro-team logo, Alliance French Immersion Public School, North Bay, ON.